New York Cheesecake

 - Sugar sweetens the cheesecake filling.

-- Flour is used in a small quantity to help stabilize the filling and keep it dense.
+- Flour is used to stabilize the filling and keep it dense.
+A little goes a long way!

 - Eggs are the binding ingredient and help create a silky smooth texture.